ritavdwalt/ritavdwalt.github.io/_projects/2021-skripsie.md

 ### 1. Hardware & RF engineering (Field Device)

-Rather than relying on pre-built development boards, I engineered a highly customized, solar-powered field device from the MCU level up to optimize power consumption and physical footprint.
+Rather than relying on pre-built development boards, I engineered a highly customised, solar-powered field device from the MCU level up to optimise power consumption and physical footprint.

 - **MCU & Power architecture:** Built around the STM32WL55CC (a sub-GHz wireless MCU).
 I designed a dual-stage voltage regulation system (1.5V and 2.5V rails) driven by a 3.7V Li-Ion battery, complete with a custom solar charge controller circuit.
 - **Custom RF impedance matching:** Calculated and routed a custom 50-ohm RF transmission line on a 4-layer FR-4 substrate.
-I designed a highly specific LC matching network and integrated an RF switch to optimize the 868MHz signal for maximum range.
+I designed a highly specific LC matching network and integrated an RF switch to optimise the 868MHz signal for maximum range.
+- **Antenna & RF lab validation:** Conducted rigorous laboratory testing to validate the RF front-end.
+I utilised **network analysers** to verify the 50-ohm impedance matching and measure the Voltage Standing Wave Ratio (VSWR) of the selected antennas.
+Additionally, **spectrum analysers** (including hand-held FSH4 units) were employed to measure output transmit power, verify the 868MHz carrier frequency, and conduct empirical free-space path loss testing.
+Mixed-signal debugging and transient analysis were performed using **oscilloscopes** to ensure stable power delivery and clean SPI communications.
 - **Design for environment:** Engineered and 3D-printed a UV-resistant, weather-proof, and animal-proof enclosure, alongside a custom mechanical sensor mount for the water troughs.

 <div class="row justify-content-center text-center">